madhuanandam/devops_tutorial/GIT/GIT_Commands_CheatSheet.md

 20. **git stash apply** - This is same as **git stash pop** .
 When you have more than one stash, during reapply of the changes will come as **last in first out(LIFO)**

 21. **git stash list** - This will list the current stash.

+22. **git branch** - This will show the branch details

+23. **git branch mybranch** - This will create a new branch named mybranch

+24. **git checkout -b newbranch** - This will create a new branch and checkout th branch

+25. **git branch -d delbranch** - This will delete the branch

+26. **git merge mybranch** - This will merge the mybranch changes to the current checkedout branch

+27. **git merge --abort** - This will abort the merge which is happening

+28. **git remote -v** - This will show the current configured remote branch

+29. **git remote set origin <giturl>** - This will set the remote repository